WorkSafeBC Home Home

 How workers are exposed

-There are three main causes of heat stress.
-They are:
+There are three main causes of heat stress:

 The environment

-• Radiant heat from direct sunlight or indirect sunlight (reflected from pavement or other surfaces)
+• Heat from direct sunlight, or from indirect sunlight reflected from pavement or other surfaces

 The work